garybgenett/gary-os/README.md

 exist, [Boot] will first try the main [Kernel], and fall back to [Tiny] if it fails to load.
 The [grub/grub.menu.gary-os.cfg] file also works this way.

-The [Tiny] version is around half the size of [Kernel], both on disk and in memory.
+The [Tiny] version is roughly 25% the size of [Kernel], and only uses 50% as much memory.
 To achieve this, a significant number of packages were removed, and the overall functionality was greatly reduced.
 It is a viable rescue system and [Filesystem] [Loader], but not much else should be expected of it.

 --------------------------------------------------------------------------------